diewaldnicole/dsia_big_data/index.md

 ## Performance improvements

-In order to improve the performance of this application, at first it has to be found out which part takes longest and a benchmark has to be set.
+In order to improve the performance of this application, at first it has to be found out **which part takes longest** and a benchmark has to be set.
 Therefore, the Python **"timeit"** module is used to track the durations of the request itself as well as the parsing.
 This task is combined with the first analysis of possible improvements:

 ### Improve Performance of REST API request by varying request time horizons

-Firstly, the time horizon for the request is varied - so that not only just two days at once are retrieved from the API, but also longer time horizons.
-Therefore, the initial program is adapted to enable this time horizons instead of a hard coded two days interval. **The 2_days result is the benchmark for the analysis**.
+Firstly, the **time horizon for the request is varied** - so that not only just two days at once are retrieved from the API, but also longer time horizons.
+Therefore, the initial baseline function is adapted to enable this time horizons instead of a hard coded two days interval. **The 2_days result is the benchmark for the analysis**.

 ```python
 # define a list of varying time horizons for the request